-Owned and operated by Eric Murphy and his wife Christine, Shamrock Farm joined the Broad Ripple Farmer’s Market two years ago, offering their beautiful certified naturally grown, chemical free mushrooms.
+Owned and operated by Eric Murphy, Shamrock Farm joined the Broad Ripple Farmer’s Market two years ago, offering his beautiful certified naturally grown, chemical free mushrooms.
 At times, they also offer a selection of equally pristine salad greens, kale, spinach, and chard.

 Eric, who also works as a firefighter, describes himself as a “serial entrepreneur.”
 A few years ago a friend was growing vegetables for sale to Green Bean Delivery.
 “I’ve always gardened, and thought ‘I can do that.”
 Before long he was growing 30 varieties of vegetables.

 The mushrooms came along a bit later, the result of a conversation with a fellow “serial entrepreneur” who owned an empty warehouse.
 “I said, ‘you know what this building would be perfect for?
 Mushrooms.’”
 He connected with Steve Spencer of Local Folks Foods; Market customers might remember that Steve and Anita sold mushrooms at the Market a few years ago, but sold that part of their business.
 Steve put Eric in touch with Ed Devlin, who had purchased it, and in turn, Eric purchased the business from Ed.

 “I started with Shitake mushrooms.”
 In about a year-and-a-half portobellos were added to the list.
 Green Bean was a regular customer, with a standing order.
 Eric began working with Twon Schroeder, Produce Manager at Pogue’s Run Grocer, then started supplying a number of local chefs, including Regina Mehallick of R Bistro.